muldjord/occurity/docs/JOBS.md

 # The Job Runner dialog
-In order to maintain and update Occurity an integrated job runner has been implemented.
+In order to maintain and update Occurity an integrated Job Runner has been implemented.
 It is a powerful tool that can help perform any number of defined tasks.
 All available jobs are located in the [jobs folder](CONFIGINI.md#folders).
 The default jobs folder is `./jobs`.
 To create a new job, create a new `.job` file in this folder.
 The available commands are documented below.

 ## Command format
 A single line of the scripting language is made up of the command type, followed by a `:`, followed by the required arguments.
 If more arguments are allowed / required they are separated by `;`.